CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ![Question 30 - What is IP address 2](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/7a68f25e-b2ba-411b-a9eb-ab304b8c8586)

   + Answer — The IP address for the provided binary string is **38.42.56.32**. *(possibly incorrect)*
-    - I am unsure how to replicate this answer from the provided string, it was completed by one of my team members.
+    - I am unsure how to replicate this answer from the provided string, it was completed by one of my team members, who claimed to have recieved it from a friend.
 If you are able to get this answer, please let me know.

 **Question 31** ***— What is the 3 Digit ASN number of the above IP?***

-  + Answer — <cont here>
+  + Answer — The ASN number is **174**.
+    - I am unsure how this was found with the IP address in Question 30.
+This was provided by the same team-mate, and without additional context or information about the specific ASN allocation policies or database lookup procedures, it's challenging to determine the ASN solely from the provided IP address.
+If you are able to get this answer, please let me know.

+"ASN" stands for Autonomous System Number, which is a unique identifier assigned to autonomous systems, such as Internet Service Providers (ISPs), that exchange routing information on the Internet.
+Each ASN is assigned by a regional internet registry (RIR) and is typically represented by a number.

 **Question 32** ***— Total host IPs in: "192.243.3.0/18"***